 Langston likes basketball okay, but what he loves is to dance—ever since he saw the Alvin Ailey Dance Company perform.
 He longs to twirl into a pirouette, whirl into a piqué.
 He wants to arabesque and attitude, grand battement and grand jeté.
 When he walks, the whole street is his stage.

-With his neighborhood cheering him on, with Langston achieve his dream?
+With his neighborhood cheering him on, will Langston achieve his dream?

 Born and raised in East Orange, New Jersey, Kaija Langley has been writing since she fell in love with words at age seven.
 She knew she was onto something when she wrote her first poem and her grade school classmates thought she’d copied it from a book!
 A proud alumna of Morgan State University, a historically black college and university in Baltimore, Maryland, she received her MFA in fiction from St. Mary’s College of California in 2005.
 She’s called many places home over the years—New Jersey, Maryland, DC, California, Louisiana—and currently lives, writes, and plays in Cambridge, Massachusetts, with her two bonsai and her beloved.